 This massive networks of roads and flyover bridges has also segregated communities, isolating many neighborhoods, and making it harder to get around on foot.
 Walking has become difficult in several neighborhoods: The new roads lack walk signals, making Cairo’s busy streets more dangerous, and pedestrian related traffic deaths appear to be on the rise.

 Not only has people’s movement become circumscribed, their control over space is limited.
 Residents of Cairo describe the changes to their everyday routes as leading to a feeling of being out of place.
 Yet they face imprisonment for objecting to the geographical changes.
 At the time of writing, residents of al-Warraq Island, who are facing evictions due to the state’s 2016 land reclamation, are continuing to demonstrate against demolitions.
-Many have faced cycles of arrests release in the process.
+Many have faced cycles of arrests and release in the process.
 Construction and destruction have rendered Cairo’s urban geography—and urban life itself—incarcerated.

 [Omnia Khalil is a lecturer in international relations and anthropology at City College New York.]